2016 Democratic Party presidential candidates

 This article contains lists of candidates associated with the 2016 Democratic Party presidential primaries for the 2016 United States presidential election.

 Major candidates

-Individuals included in this section have taken one or more of the following actions: formally announced their candidacy, or filed as a candidate with Federal Election Commission (FEC) (for other than exploratory purposes), and were included in at least 5 independent national polls.
+Individuals included in this section had taken one or more of the following actions: formally announced their candidacy, or filed as a candidate with Federal Election Commission (FEC) (for other than exploratory purposes), and were included in at least five independent national polls.

 Five of the major candidates were invited to participate in at least one Democratic Party-sanctioned debate: Lincoln Chafee, Hillary Clinton, Martin O'Malley, Bernie Sanders, and Jim Webb.

 Nominee

 Candidates who won one or more contests

 The following candidate won primaries and received delegates in most or all state primaries and caucuses.

 Major candidates who withdrew during the primaries

 The following individual announced a major candidacy for president but withdrew at some point after the Iowa Caucuses.

 Major candidates who withdrew before the primaries

 The following individuals were recognized by the media as major candidates for president but withdrew from the race after the first debate.
 Some received write-in votes.
 They are listed alphabetically.